software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Consider the following while planning the tasks:
 >
 > - What data requirements does the user story have?
-What kind of JPA entity and repository class need to be implemented?
+What kind of JPA entity and repository class needs to be implemented?
 > - What user interface requirements does the user story have?
-What kind of Thymeleaf template need to be implemented?
+What kind of Thymeleaf template needs to be implemented?
 > - What kind of controller requirements does the user story have?
-What kind of controller class need to be implemented?
+What kind of controller class needs to be implemented?
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 1".
 Add the issues to the Backlog project's "Sprint Backlog" column.
 >